 Cooper Hewitt Museum – Pay-what-you-wish on Saturdays from 6-9pm.
 Kids 18 and under are always free.

 The Frick Collection – Free on the first Friday of the month from 6pm-9pm; Pay-what-you-wish on Wednesdays from 2pm-6pm.
 Must be at least 10 years old to visit.

 Guggenheim Museum – Pay what you wish Saturdays, 5-7:45pm.
 Children under 12 are always free.

-Historic Richmond Town – Free Fridays from 1-5pm.
+Historic Richmond Town – Free Fridays.
 Ages 3 and under are always free.

-The Jewish Museum – Free on Saturdays from 11am-5:45pm; pay-what-you-wish on Thursdays from 5pm-8pm.
+The Jewish Museum – Free on Saturdays; pay-what-you-wish on Thursdays from 5pm-8pm.
 Children 18 and under are free.

 The Morgan Library & Museum – Free on Fridays from 7-9pm.
 Children 12 and under are free.

 Museum of Arts and Design – Pay what you wish Thursdays from 6-9pm.
 Children ages 18 and under are free.

-Museum of Chinese in America – Free on the first Thursday of the each month from 11am-9pm.
+Museum of Chinese in America – Free on the first Thursday of the each month.

 Museum of Jewish Heritage – Admission by pay-what-you-wish donations on Wednesdays and Thursdays from 4-8pm.
 Ages 12 and under are always free.

 Museum of Modern Art – Free on Fridays from 4-8pm.
 Ages 16 and under are always free.

 Museum of the Moving Image – Free on Fridays from 4-8pm.
 Children under age 3 are always free.

 The Noguchi Museum – Free on the first Friday of every month from 10am-5pm.
 Children under 12 are free as well as all NYC public school students.

 Whitney Museum – Pay what you wish Fridays from 7-10pm.
 Children under 18 are always free.